 Note on speeds: This is not the only speed comparison where IPVanish came out behind.
 It also lagged behind NordVPN by an even larger margin in the NordVPN vs IPVanish comparison guide.

-Another consideration when comparing ExpressVPN to IPVanish is the quality of the VPN apps.
+Another big consideration when comparing ExpressVPN to IPVanish is the quality of the VPN apps.
 For both ExpressVPN and IPVanish, I tested out the VPN apps on Windows and Mac OS desktop computers, as well as mobile devices.

 The VPN apps from ExpressVPN have always worked well for me in testing.
 ExpressVPN offers dedicated apps for: